tylerbutler/tylerbutler.com/posts/2012/(p) 2012-05-28 how-to-install-python-pip-and-virtualenv-on-windows-with-powershell.md

 ---

+***Important note: As of February 2014 this guide is a little out of date.
+I intend to update it soon; I simply haven't had the time yet.
+Working on it!***

 *Updated May 12, 2013*

 If you do any Python development, you'll probably run into an awful lot of package installation instructions [that read][3]: